elpaso/qgis-connect-plugin/docs/intro.rst

   :align: center

-This warning can be safely ignored, as users can install uninstalled plugin again using *Plugins → Boundless Central → Manage plugins (local folder)* menu.
+This warning can be safely ignored, as users can install uninstalled plugin again using *Plugins → Boundless Connect → Manage plugins (local folder)* menu.